openshift-evangelists/kbe/content/page/pods.md

 IP:                     172.17.0.3
 ```

-From within the cluster (e.g. via `minishit ssh`) this pod is accessible via the pod IP `172.17.0.3`,
+From within the cluster (e.g. via `minishift ssh`) this pod is accessible via the pod IP `172.17.0.3`,
 which we've learned from the `kubectl describe` command above:

 ```bash